Shazixnar/ATO-The_Rat_in_Frozen_Dark/README.md

 ### Perks

-The fourth Chill perk: Chill on enemies increases Dark explosion 0.1 more damage per 20 charges.
+The fourth Chill perk: Chill on enemies increases Dark explosion 0.1 more damage per 20 charges and this hero grants 1 Reinforce per 14 charges at the end of the turn.

 And the third Dark's description.
 </details>